NORMAL is a MATLAB library which computes normally distributed pseudorandom numbers.

 The fundamental underlying random number generator used here is based on a simple, old, and limited linear congruential random number generator originally used in the IBM System 360.

-This library makes it possible to compare certain computations that use normal random numbers, written in C, C++, FORTRAN77, FORTRAN90 or MATLAB.
+This library makes it possible to compare certain computations that use normal random numbers, written in C, C++, FORTRAN77, FORTRAN90, MATLAB or Python.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.